-Membership on college committees need not be confined to Collegiate Faculty only: college bylaws shall provide for student and staff on representation wherever appropriate.
+Membership on college committees need not be confined to regular faculty only except as noted in Section K: college bylaws shall provide for Faculty, special faculty, student and staff on representation wherever appropriate.

-J. Faculty Participation in Departmental Governance
+K. Faculty Participation in Departmental Governance

-In conformity with policy adopted by the Board of Trustees in January, 1981, the faculty of each department or equivalent unit is organized in accordance with bylaws developed by its faculty under guidelines for the governance of academic units.
+In conformity with policy adopted by the Board of Trustees in January, 1981, the Faculty of each department or equivalent unit is organized in accordance with bylaws developed by its Faculty under guidelines for the governance of academic units.
 Copies of departmental bylaws are available from the department office, the dean's office or the Provost's office.
 Although, departmental bylaws vary, certain policies and procedures for faculty participation in departmental governance must be followed by all departmental faculties.

-The faculty who comprise an academic department or equivalent unit constitute the primary authority on academic matters such as the department's curriculum and its major and minor programs.
-In such matters the influence of the department chair and of the dean (if the latter happens to be a member of the department) extends only so far as their status as departmental faculty.
-The faculty of a department or equivalent unit also constitutes the primary judge of the qualifications of its members; thus peer evaluation is an essential element in the appointment, reappointment, promotion, and tenure of department members (see Part IV.).
+The Faculty who comprise an academic department or equivalent unit constitute the primary authority on academic matters such as the department's curriculum and its major and minor programs.
+In such matters the influence of the department chair and of the dean (if the latter happens to be a member of the department) extends only so far as their status as departmental Faculty.
+The Faculty of a department or equivalent unit also constitutes the primary judge of the qualifications of its members; thus peer evaluation is an essential element in the appointment, reappointment, promotion, and tenure of department members (see Part IV.).